 A leaking AC might be a problem for some — but with some creative thinking, this Reddit user has turned it into a solution for their composter.

-In the subreddit for composting, a Reddit user shared a picture of their at-home composter, having moved it there after noticing their AC was dripping excess moisture onto the ground.
+In the subreddit for composting, the poster shared a picture of their at-home composter, having moved it there after noticing their AC was dripping excess moisture onto the ground.

 “I realized it would be a good source of moisture composting oak leaves,” they wrote.
 “The bin in the image (made from old damaged bit of MH skirting) holds about 6 cubic feet of leaves.”